JohanAxell/IoT_humidor_project/README.md

 This is the most complicated aspect of setting up this project.
 We therefore advise that you read the following tutorial carefully and that you don’t try to rush through the process of updating the expansion board.
 The tutorial that we followed is linked [here](https://docs.pycom.io/updatefirmware/expansionboard/), but we will provide some key information here to assist you.

+* Keep in mind that this is done with the Pysense board alone, the FiPy should not be mounted on it. <br/>
+* Keep DFU-util and the firmware in the same directory. <br/>
+* In Zadig, if you can't find your device, you can click on "Options" and then on "List all devices".
-Normally the expansion board is in Application mode but when we want to update the firmware we need to put the board in DFU (Device Firmware Upgrade) mode as this allows altering of the device’s firmware.
+* Normally the expansion board is in Application mode but when we want to update the firmware we need to put the board in DFU (Device Firmware Upgrade) mode as this allows altering of the device’s firmware.
 In DFU mode the Product ID of the device is changed.
 Below you can see the Product ID for the Pysense board in update mode and application(normal) mode.

 ![image](https://user-images.githubusercontent.com/90699893/177196667-a71a29a8-d607-4899-9de2-1557c043012a.png)

 Download links: <br/>
 * Latest firmware DFU file: [here](https://software.pycom.io/findupgrade?key=pysense2.dfu&type=all&redirect=true) <br/>
 * DFU-Util [here](http://dfu-util.sourceforge.net/releases/dfu-util-0.9-win64.zip) <br/>
 * Zadig [here](https://zadig.akeo.ie/) <br/>

-Keep in mind that this is done with the Pysense board alone, the FiPy should not be mounted on it. <br/>

-Keep DFU-util and the firmware in the same directory. <br/>

 ### How the code is uploaded
 ### Steps that needs to be completed in regards to new softwares and driver updates.